NASA-Planetary-Science/sbmt-client/misc/programs/sumfiles-to-ck/README.txt

 CK Kernel Generation from Sumfiles
 ----------------------------------

-This program generates a CK kernel of specific instrment using sumfiles (usually provided by Bob Gaskell as a byproduct of his SPC code).
-This CK stores the orientation of the specified instrument relative to J2000.
+This program generates a CK kernel of a specific instrment from a list of sumfiles (usually provided by Bob Gaskell as a byproduct of his SPC code).
+The generated CK stores the orientation of the specified instrument relative to J2000.

 To generate CK kernels several files are needed, which we provide: